Skip to content

 Fields and meadows

 Enjoy a local walk along the lower fields, looking for wildlife on the banks of the River Aire.
-This open space is a great place to enjoy some peace on quiet on your doorstep, with plenty of room for little ones to charge about and room to stretch your legs on the riverside path.
+This open space is a great place to enjoy some peace and quiet on your doorstep, with plenty of room for little ones to charge about and to stretch your legs on the riverside path.

 If you’re visiting with your four-legged friend, please be mindful of livestock grazing in nearby fields.
 Please do keep your dogs under close control and help us care for this special place by removing any waste and using the bins provided.